 It’s a complex matter.

-The symptoms and what turns into the biggest problem varies from person to person and with how bad the case is, but generally makes people quite useless by the time they try to get help.
-A bit of pain, a morning of hopelessness or a stressful afternoon won’t bother you enough.
+The symptoms and what turns into the most prominent problem vary from person to person and how bad the case is, but generally makes people quite helpless when they try to get help.
+A bit of pain, a morning of hopelessness, or a stressful afternoon won’t bother you enough to get help.

-When exhaustion is the major problem being and feeling useless might turn into a huge problem since those are often completely performance based when valuing themselves.
-It motivates to work harder.
-All their lives they’ve solved their problems through sheer hard work, and that’s what they’ll keep trying.
+When exhaustion is the major problem, feeling useless and performing worse might turn into huge issues because a large part of those who suffer from it are often completely performance-based when valuing themselves.
+Being worse and performing worse motivates to work harder.
+All their lives, they’ve solved their problems through sheer hard work, and that’s what they’ll keep trying.
 Never making progress but struggling on.
 Fighting harder and suffering more.
-However, it’s solved with just the opposite; but as long as no one tells them that’s the case they’ll keep fighting in quick sand and elevate their pulse with their blood stream filled with venom… or well, cortisol.
+However, it’s solved with just the opposite; but as long as no one tells them that’s the case, they’ll keep fighting in quicksand and elevate their pulse with their bloodstream filled with venom… or, well, cortisol.